The Guide

 Diplomatic Quarter

 The Diplomatic Quarter (DQ), in the western part of the city near the National Museum, is where many senior international families and embassy personnel end up.
-It's a self-contained area: a golf club, swimming pools, running tracks, international restaurants, and a largely secure compound feel.
-King Faisal School is here, and the Deutsche Internationale Schule is also based in the DQ.
-If you want a community that feels self-contained, it delivers, though it can also feel isolated from the broader city.
-Rent is at the premium end.
+Self-contained: golf club, swimming pools, running tracks, international restaurants, secure compound feel.
+King Faisal School and the Deutsche Internationale Schule are both here.
+Delivers community but can feel isolated from the broader city.
+Rent at the premium end.

 Al Waha and Ghirnatah

 This north-western cluster has grown into one of the more popular residential areas for international families, partly because of Reigate Grammar School's campuses here.
 A mix of villas and compounds, with newer developments adding facilities.
-Less Embassy-compound in feel than the DQ, more suburban.
-Good access to King Fahad Road and the northern parts of the city.
+Less embassy-compound in feel than the DQ, more suburban.
+Good access to King Fahad Road.

 Al Hamra and surrounding areas